watkinsr/nixos/README.md

 Configuration for home directory and a complete NixOS system.
 Machine configurations are in `hosts/`, split currently into two hosts:

-- `naunau` has the Workstation configuration.
-AMD system with a Radeon graphics card using Wayland/Sway.
+- `naunau` has the home workstation configuration.
+AMD Ryzen 3950x system with a Radeon graphics card.
 - `meowmeow` has the ThinkPad X230 configuration.
-Intel system using Wayland/Sway.
+Intel system.
 - `muspus` has the ThinkPad T25 configuration.
-Intel system using Wayland/Sway.
+Intel system.
 - `purrpurr` has the ThinkPad X1 Carbon configuration.
-Intel system using Wayland/Sway.
+Intel system.
+- `munchmunch` has the office workstation configuration.
+AMD ThreadRipper 2970wx system with a Radeon graphics card.

 ## New system installation